Canonical reduction of stabilizers for Artin stacks with good moduli spaces: The proof of Theorem in the smooth case

-We can apply Theorem \cite[Theorem 2.9 and Theorem 1.1]{AHR:15} to reduce to the case that $\ix=[X/G]$ where $G=G_y=G_x$ is a linearly reductive group and $X$ is a smooth affine scheme.
+We can apply Theorem \cite[Theorem 4.12]{AHR:15} to reduce to the case that $\ix=[X/G]$ where $G=G_y=G_x$ is a linearly reductive group and $X$ is an affine scheme.
 Let $Y=X\times_\ix \iy$.
 Then $Y\to X$ is a regular closed immersion and $\iy=[Y/G]$.
-Since $G$ is not necessarily smooth, it is not automatic that $Y$ is smooth.
-But the fiber $Y\times_\iy BG_y=\Spec k$ is regular and $Y\times_\iy BG_y\to Y$ is a regular closed immersion since $\iy$ is smooth.
-It follows that $Y$ is smooth over an open $G$-invariant neighborhood of the preimage of $y$.
-After replacing $\iy$ with an open saturated neighborhood of $y$ \cite[Lemma 4.1]{AHR:15}, we can thus assume that $Y$ is smooth.
+After passing to an open neighborhood of $\pi_\iy(y)$ we can assume that $X$ and $Y$ are smooth (Remark~\ref{rem.smoothness}).

-Since $T_xX=T_yY\times N_y(Y/X)$, we can slightly modify Lemma \ref{lem.luna} to obtain the following commutative diagram of strong \'etale morphisms (after further shrinking of $\ix$):
+Since $T_xX=T_yY\times N_y(Y/X)$, we can slightly modify Lemma \ref{lem.luna} to obtain the following commutative diagram (after further shrinking of $\ix$) where the vertical maps are strongly \'etale and the horizontal maps are strong closed immersions:

 Since $f$ is strong, the action of the stabilizer $G$ is trivial on the normal space $N_y$.
 Thus $(T_x)^\maxlocus=(T_y)^\maxlocus\times N_y$ and $T_x \gitq G = T_y \gitq G \times N_y$.
 The result is now immediate. \end{proof}